devoxa/flocky/README.md

 Create a duplicate-free version of an array, in which only the first occurrence of each element is kept.
 The order of result values is determined by the order they occur in the array.
-You can pass an optional `identity` function to select the identifying part of objects.
+Can be passed an optional `identity` function to select the identifying part of objects.

 ```js
 flocky.unique([1, 1, 2, 4, 2, 1, 6])